 A precise understanding of the pathways of cannabinoid remediation of OAB remains up for debate and more study, but the evidence emerging from ongoing research is that cannabis therapeutics can certainly play a beneficial role.

-Given that most medications designed to treat OAB act to calm the nerves, it makes sense that cannabis, an anxiolytic (anti-anxiety) botanical, could confer a similar effect.
+Given that most medications designed to treat OAB act to calm the nerves, it makes sense that cannabis, an anti-anxiety botanical, could confer a similar effect.
 In a detailed 2017 meta-analysis of the scientific literature, a team of European scientists screened thousands of articles in search of quality human trials.
 They found three, and those studies used either tetrahydrocannabinol (THC) or a combination of THC and cannabidiol (CBD) to study efficacy against overactive bladder in MS patients.

-THC and CBD in human trials
+THC and CBD in human incontinence trials

 The meta-analysis describes two random controlled trials and one open label trial comprising 426 male and female MS patients.
 They were treated with THC/CBD, administered either by capsule or oromucosal spray.
 The scientists found that the cannabis treatments “relevantly decreased incontinence episodes in all three studies.”

 No side effects were reported in the tablet trials, but some of those who received the spray reported dizziness, headaches, vomiting, dry mouth and urinary tract infection.
 These side effects were considered mild compared to conventional treatments.
 Whether the administered drugs were synthetics, natural plant extracts or both was not reported in the meta-analysis.

 The possibility of safe and effective cannabis-derived remedies for incontinence (without harsh side effects) spurs excitement in the holistic health community.
 However, it remains to be seen if CBD isolate or CBD-rich hemp with little or no THC will prove to be as effective as CBD combined with THC for OAB patients.